tarekziade/webnn-graph/README.md

 The goal is to keep the language surface **very close to WebNN itself**, while allowing graphs to be expressed declaratively and reused across tooling.

+The project also implements a Netron-like **WebNN graph visualizer** that allows for interactive exploration of graph structure.

+Check it out at [https://blog.ziade.org/webnn-graph](https://blog.ziade.org/webnn-graph)

 ## Conceptual Model

 A WebNN graph defined with this project is split across **three distinct files**, each with a single responsibility.